hot-glue-for-rails/hot-glue/README.md

 As shown in the method `name_able?` of the example ThingPolicy above, if this field on your policy returns true, the field will be editable.
 If it returns false, the field will be viewable (read-only).

+### `--invisible` (affects both create + update actions)
+### `--create-invisible`
-### `--hidden`
+### `--update-invisible`
+TODO: RENAME ME TO INVISIBLE
 Separate list of fields.

-These fields will be hidden from the form but will exist as hidden_field, and so the update will still work.
+These fields will be INVISIBLE on either the create or update form but will exist as hidden_field, and so the update will still work.

 EXAMPLE:

 ```
-bin/rails generate hot_glue:scaffold Wrapper --namespace='account_dashboard' --no-nav-menu --big-edit --smart-layout --stimmify --hidden=raw_source
+bin/rails generate hot_glue:scaffold Wrapper --namespace='account_dashboard' --no-nav-menu --big-edit --smart-layout --stimmify --invisible=raw_source
 ```

 In the `wrappers` folder, I am using a special sticky partial `_edit_within_form.html.erb`, which contains code preserved from build-to-build and included in the form: